Mental health is a critical part of our business. Our purpose at Friday Pulse is to improve wellbeing in the workplace. It’s our reason for being.

 “Ultimately, this is the biggest compliment – to have people use it.
 That brings us the most joy.”

 That desire for utility is what drives the founders of Friday Pulse.
 From the Five Ways, the first product Friday designed was the Happiness at Work Survey.
-It had 40 questions, and when Nic apologised to an organisational consultancy they were working with for how complicated it was they said, “Excellent, we can charge more money.”
+It had 40 questions, and when Nic apologised to an organizational consultancy they were working with for how complicated it was they said, “Excellent, we can charge more money.”

 “That was the wrong take.
 I immediately knew we had more work to do as we wanted to make something simple and easy to understand.
 And most of all, it had to be transformative.” said Nic.